poetic-labs/jwt-mongo-sms/README.md

 If you're wondering how to implement authentication with JSON web tokens, Mongo DB, Twilio SMS, and (optionally) GraphQL, you're in the right place!

 NOTE: This package is new and continually changing.
-Be sure to check the docs before upgrading to a new version.
+If you experience bugs, please upgrade to the latest version and check the docs for changes.

 ## Installation